Easy Carrot Cake Recipe with Cream Cheese Frosting

 - Add vanilla.

-- Gradually add the powdered sugar until all has been blended well.
+- Gradually add the powdered sugar until it is well blended.

-- Beat the frosting on high until it becomes light and fluffy.
+- Beat the frosting on high speed until light and fluffy.

 Notes